himalayadua/CodeWithFun/How to approach any Leetcode Problem - Part2.md

 ### Consider time and space complexity requirements:
 The problem does not explicitly mention any time or space complexity requirements.
 However, it is generally desirable to provide an efficient solution with a reasonable time complexity.

-### Review the problem discussions and comments:
-If this problem were on a platform like LeetCode, you could explore the discussion forum or comments section to see if there are any discussions about specific constraints or edge cases.
-These discussions might provide further insights into potential constraints or scenarios to consider.

-By going through these steps, we can identify potential constraints and edge cases for the problem.
-In this case, we should consider scenarios such as an empty array, single elements, all elements being the same, and larger input sizes to ensure our solution handles these cases correctly.

 ## Step 2: Clarify doubts and ask questions.

-As a beginner software engineer, after understanding the problem statement and considering potential constraints and edge cases, you may have some doubts or questions that need clarification.
+After understanding the problem statement and considering potential constraints and edge cases, you may have some doubts or questions that need clarification.
 Let's go through the checklist of 11 items and see how a beginner software engineer might approach this step:

 1. **Is the problem statement clear?** In this case, the problem statement is relatively clear.
 It asks us to determine if any value appears at least twice in the given array.